alien4cloud/alien4cloud.github.io/documentation/1.1.0/user_guide/topology_management.md

 - **standard** workflow (**install** and **uninstall**) : when you are designing a topology, a4c maintains the two standard workflows (install and uninstall) following the TOSCA normative lifecycle.
 You can customize them in order to change the way steps are orchestrated.
 - **custom** workflows: you can create as many custom workflows as you want.

+We can also talk about **deduced** workflows: these workflows are deduced from standard workflows.
+For example, when you scale up a host, the host node installation sub-workflow is deduced from **install** workflow (by isolating all steps concerning this particular host and ignoring all other hosts and links from/to steps outside this host).

 ### Workflow steps

 So a workflow is a set of steps that are eventually linked.
 Actually it's an oriented graph.